-Two very distinct hemispheres seem to be forming within the application monitoring and observability space – one that is dominated by measurement, data collection, and decomposition, the other by meaning, system dynamics, and (re)construction of the whole.
+Two very distinct hemispheres seem to form within the application monitoring and observability space – one dominated by measurement, data collection, and decomposition, the other by meaning, system dynamics, and (re)construction of the whole.
 For now, it seems the left hemisphere, the data-centric side, is winning attention in the theater though failing in reality and practice.

 Somewhere along the way, observability, much like monitoring, was hijacked by data-centric vendors peddling their ability and capacity to collect ever-increasing amounts of data without ever having to truly justify the cost and complication, as well as the cognitive burden, for all this inefficient and ineffective data collection, transfer, and storage.
-It was unfortunate that interest in controllability, the primary purpose of observability, did not rise during this same period as this would have probably steered software and systems engineering teams away from an addiction to data; driven out of fear and without much regard for utility and meaning.
+It was unfortunate that interest in controllability, the primary purpose of observability, did not rise during this same period.
+This would have probably steered software and systems engineering teams away from an addiction to data, driven out of fear and without much regard for utility and meaning.

-I have worked with and for application (performance) monitoring vendors, now marketing themselves as observability solution providers.
-In all that time, I’ve never seen a system in place that could accurately track the value derived from the enormous amounts of data collected.
-A question I often asked was how much of the data collected was novel (informative) and consumed by a user, directly or indirectly.
-No one seemed to have an answer or a willingness even to begin to collect and calculate such information.
-They seemed to fear the answer because it would callout so explicitly what many software engineers suspect of tracing, metrics, and logging – signals are, for the most part, lost in the noise of big data.
+We have worked with and for application (performance) monitoring vendors, now marketing themselves as observability solution providers.
+In all that time, we’ve never seen a system in place that could accurately track the value derived from the enormous amounts of data collected.
+We often ask how much of the data collected was novel (informative) and consumed by a user, directly or indirectly.
+No one seemed to have an answer or a willingness to begin collecting and calculating such information.
+They seemed to fear the answer because it would call out so explicitly what many software engineers suspect of tracing, metrics, and logging – signals are, for the most part, lost in the noise of big data.
 Each time a proposal for a more direct approach to signal extraction at source was made, it was always shot down by data-centric engineers with exceptional use cases.
-Rarely did we get to the point in the discussion about how to attribute additional meaning, learning, and action to the datasets that surfaced in the product and to a user.
+Rarely did we discuss how to attribute additional meaning, learning, and action to the datasets that surfaced in the product and to a user.